Oak Island: Geology

-The geology of Oak Island was first mapped in 1924 by J. W. Goldthwait, of the Geological Survey of Canada, who interpreted the island as a composite of four drumlins.
-These drumlins are "elongated hills" which consist of multiple layers of till resting on bedrock, and are from different phases of glacial advance that span the past 75,000 years.
+The geology of Oak Island was first mapped in 1924 by J. W. Goldthwait of the Geological Survey of Canada, who interpreted the island as a composite of four drumlins.
+These drumlins are "elongated hills" which consist of multiple layers of till resting on bedrock and are from different phases of glacial advance that span the past 75,000 years.
 The layers on top of the bedrock are mainly made up of "Lawrencetown" and slate till.
 The former of these two is considered a type of clay till which is made up of 50% sand, 30% silt, and 20% clay.
-In the main area that has been searched for treasure along with the till lie bits of anhydrite, which become more competent deeper down.
+In the main area that has been searched for treasure along with the till lie bits of anhydrite which become more competent deeper down.
 Researchers Les MacPhie, and John Wonnacott concluded that the deep deposits at the east end of the Island make up the drumlin formations.

 There are two types of bedrock that lie under Oak Island; the southeastern portion consists of "Mississippian Windsor Group limestone" and gypsum, and the northwestern part is Cambro-Ordovician Halifax Formation slate.
 Oak Island and the area that is now Mahone Bay was once a lagoon 8,000 years BP, before the sea level rose with the melting glaciers.
-Dr. Ian Spooner of Arcadia University has stated that the current triangular swamp on Oak Island had once been a cove from the sea.
+Dr. Ian Spooner of Acadia University has stated that the current triangular swamp on Oak Island was once a cove.
 Analysis done of core samples taken from the swamp show that a "significant saltwater intrusion" occurred as recently as the late 1300s or early 1400s.
 While Spooner said that this was likely from "human manipulation", he did not rule out the possibility of an enormous storm.